-As you begin your retirement planning, you may consider purchasing a life insurance policy that would provide your loved ones with some financial security in the event that you were no longer around to help with important costs.
-Life insurance policies can help your family and dependents cover mortgage payments, college tuition, funeral costs, and other major expenses that would be difficult to manage with the loss of your income or financial support.
+As you begin your retirement planning, you may consider purchasing a life insurance policy.
+Such a policy would provide your loved ones with some financial security in the event that you were no longer around to help with important costs.
+These policies can help your family cover major expenses that would be difficult to manage with the loss of your financial support.
+Mortgage payments, college tuition, and funeral costs are just a few of the costs that a life insurance policy could help with.

 While most people have a basic awareness of what life insurance is, many are unaware that there are various types of life insurance available.
-The right plan for you will depend on your family’s situation, so before you contact a carrier to purchase a policy, make sure you understand the pros and cons of all of your options.
+The right plan for you will depend on your family’s situation.
+Before you purchase a policy, make sure you understand the pros and cons of all of your options.

 Term vs. Permanent Insurance